arunsadhasivam/MachineLearning/AnalyticVidhyaNotes/16) Finetuning LLMs/3) Instruction Finetuning in Practice/3) Data gathering and preprocessing.md

 3)Data Collection pipeline:
 ===========================

-    - first step is to collect the instruction dataset in the form of (instruction,input and output) tuples.
+   - First step is to Collect instruction in the form of (instruction, input  and output) tuples
-    - next step is the format of samples by adding tokens to delimit whether the following text is instruction, whether it is user input or assistance response.
+   - Next step is to format the samples by adding tokens to delimit whether following text is a instruction or whether it is user input or assistance response.
-    - then these different parts which are delimited by special tokens to be concatenated to get final response.
+   - Then these different parts which are delimited by special tokens are concatenated to get the final response.
-    - final step is to create train/test split - this enables the evaluation of the model on test split to measure its performance.
+   - Then the final steps is to create test/train split - to measure the model performance.

       ![image](https://github.com/user-attachments/assets/ea9b9be1-7444-4dae-b6bf-de2cfeffb9fa)